MA Alumni

 Lindsay K. Muir is a Screen Cultures and Curatorial Studies Ph.D. student within the Film and Media department at Queen’s University.
 She recently completed her M.A. in the same department with her thesis, Where the Willow Meets the Moon: Lessons in Settler Curation Through Indigenous Storytelling.
 Prior to graduate school, Lindsay earned a double major in Art History and English Literature with a minor in World Cinemas from McGill University.
 Her current research revolves around the representations of Celtic and Indigenous women in various media.

-Naomi Okabe is a filmmaker, writer, and MA student in the Screen Cultures and Curatorial Studies program.
-Naomi’s films have premiered at festivals such as Hot Docs International Documentary Film Festival and Kingston Canadian Film Festival.
-Her current research explores space exploration, motherhood, and caring futures through speculative fiction, film, and media art.
+Naomi Okabe is a media artist, writer, and creative researcher working at the intersection of documentary and speculative fiction.
+She is currently pursuing a PhD in the Screen Cultures and Curatorial Studies program (Film and Media, Queen’s University), where she is thinking about space media and decolonial outer space imaginaries.
+Naomi’s films have premiered at festivals such as Hot Docs International Documentary Film Festival and Kingston Canadian Film Festival, and her writing is soon to be published by Silver Press, Mattering Press, and KOSMICA Magazine.
 Naomi also co-runs Séance Centre, a record label and publisher.

 Miranda Ramnares is an aspiring artist, writer and graphic designer from Toronto, ON.
 Her research interests include post-colonial theory, feminist film theory, and contemporary art; with a focus on how these topics interact with themes of representation, colonial legacy, and identity politics.
 Her work in arts administration is focused on promoting diversity and advocating for marginalized and racialized peoples.
 She previously served as the Vice-President of the Board of Directors at Modern Fuel Artist-Run Centre, and is a recent graduate of Queen’s University, completing a BAH in Art History with a minor in Film & Media.